 The Foundation’s programmes positively impact thousands every year all over the world from employees to high-school students.

 Andrea Debanne, Executive Director Airbus Foundation

 "It is important that we all join efforts to facilitate the access to Science, Technology, Engineering and Mathematics skills.
 They will play a key role because STEM related jobs are at the core of solving the complex problem's of today's world and its future"

 Before we head to Mars or another faraway planet, humans must first learn how to survive in space.
 There’s radiation, extreme temperatures, no air to breathe and meteorites falling from the sky!
 How do we deal with that?
 The best way to find out is to set up a community on the moon to explore and learn.
 Help us take a giant leap for mankind by joining our challenge and submitting your designs to Autodesk!

-The Flying Challenge is currently ongoing in fifteen of our Airbus sites, across five countries: France, Germany, Spain, United Kingdom and in the USA.
+The Flying Challenge is currently ongoing in sixteen of our Airbus sites, across six countries: France, Germany, Spain, United Kingdom, USA and in Brazil.
 In the coming years, the programme is set to expand even more internationally.

 Launched in May 2016 with the Iranian Red Crescent Society (IRCS), this humanitarian workshop trains thousands of Iranian teenagers aged between 12 and 14 in robotics and resilience techniques.
 The aim of the inititiave is to develop the students' skills to respond to disasters and ensure safer and more resilient communities for the future.

 From 2017 onwards, the programme has started being rolled out across Africa and Asia, and is looking to further expand in other regions with the help of local organisations, ensuring that our global programme is tailored to the communities' needs.